Pipe Tobacco: Types and tips

 Burley

-Burley is a light air-cured type tobacco (i.e., the category of light air-cured tobaccos), with a brown/brown-reddish color.
+Burley is a light air-cured tobacco (i.e., the category of light air-cured tobaccos), with a brown/brown-reddish color.

 It is characterized by good combustibility and a light consistency.